paulsump/futurama_quiz/README.md

 ## How to build

-- Open the project in Android Studio, connect an Android or iOS device, run.
+- Open the project in Android Studio, connect an Android or iOS device, pub get, run.

 ## Bugs